-- Write a description: Introduction of your course should have 5-6 sentences maximum.
+- Write the course description.
+The introduction of your course should have 5-6 sentences maximum.
 And the only meaning you have to convey through those is - a description of the overall course.
-Basically, a summary of learning outcomes, expectations, and objectives.
+It is a summary of learning outcomes, expectations, and objectives.

-6) Create valuable course content
+#6 Create valuable course content

 Read more about using Canva for Education.

 #7 Design your course

-Let's have a look at the main elements that you need to prepare before launching your course:
+Let's have a look at the main elements that you need to prepare before launching your course.

 Check our article “Course Design: All you need to know before launching course”.